tianruiz3005-design/Gillespie-Approach-to-an-Acid-Base-Indicator-Equilibrium/README.md

 Install dependencies with pip install -r requirements.txt, then run script.py

-Please see project_write_up.pdf for full theory and analysis of this project.
+Please see [Full Write Up](A) for full theory and analysis of this project.